temporalio/documentation/docs-src/go/backgroundcheck-boilerplate-start-workflow.md

  --namespace backgroundcheck_namespace
 ```

-See the [temporal workflow start](/cli/workflow/start) command API reference for more details.
+For more details, see the [temporal workflow start](/cli/workflow/start) command API reference.

 After starting the Workflow, we can now see it in the Temporal Platform.
 We can use the Temporal CLI, or the Temporal Web UI to monitor the Workflow's progress.